JohnSpahr/SchoolPortal/README.md

 ![Screenshot](https://github.com/JohnSpahr/SchoolPortal/blob/master/Screenshot.png?raw=true)

 ### Warning
 This page is deprecated.
-I have stopped working on this program.
+I have stopped working on this.

-### Support me
-You can visit my website: https://tectrasystems.org.
-You can also send me an email at tectra.systems@gmail.com if you want to thank me or just say hello.

 ### Enjoy!